General Education Requirements

 All students must earn six semester credits in Written Communication with a grade of C or higher at a regionally accredited institution of higher education, or by completion of faculty-approved proficiency tests with an acceptable grade or score.
 A grade of C- is not acceptable.
 Once matriculated, the prerequisite for all courses is English Composition.
 If the student already successfully completed the requirement prior to matriculation he or she will be enrolled int he Cornerstone course, otherwise, English Composition will be the first course taken.
 Students who have not met the six-semester credit Written Communication requirement must meet that requirement within their first nine credits or first two semesters.

-Students will be able to locate, evaluate, synthesize and use information from a variety of sources and understand the ethical issues involved in accessing and using information.
-This requirement is satisfied by the Cornerstone Seminar and/or the Capstone course
+Information Literacy (1-3 credits): Students will locate, evaluate, synthesize and use information form a variety of sources and understand the ethical issues involved in accessing and using information.

 Knowledge Area Requirements